Touché: The Adventures of the Fifth Musketeer

-Touché: The Adventures of the Fifth Musketeer is a point-and-click graphic adventure game developed by the Clipper Software.

-The game takes place in 1562, during the French Wars of Religion, when France was being polarized between the Catholics and Huguenots and expected an assault from the English.
+Touché: The Adventures of the Fifth Musketeer is a point-and-click adventure game developed by Clipper Software for MS-DOS.
+It takes place in 1562, during the French Wars of Religion, when France was being polarized between the Catholics and Huguenots and expected an assault from the English.
 The protagonist is Geoffroi Le Brun who is recruited to a company of musketeers (the historical Musketeers of the Guard were not created until 1622) in Rouen.
-The adventure continues through France including St. Quentin, Le Mans, Amiens and Le Havre.
+The adventure continues through France including St. Quentin, Le Mans, Amiens, and Le Havre.

 Gameplay

-Touché is a typical context-based point-and-click adventure game.
+Touché is a context-based point-and-click adventure game.
 The player character moves around by clicking on the selected spot on the landscape.
 Certain objects have their own set of commands, each causing Geoffroi to behave accordingly.
 Most puzzles require the combination of an acquired item with an object in the environment.
 After the solving of certain puzzles, it can unlock new locations, whereby the player can use the travel map to see what new areas they may be able to go to.